Skip to content

 Smart Lookup: Open: Lookup view

-The Smart Lookup sidebar opens with a query box that says:
+The Lookup sidebar opens with a query box.
+If the command is missing, use this sequence:

 2. Describe what you want to find